 Protecting Your Garage Door This Winter

-Your garage door is the ultimate luxury throughout the winter months so it’s important that it is protected in the cold weather.
-Unfortunately, freezing conditions can leave your automatic door stuck and susceptible to a variety of common issues:
+Your garage door is the ultimate luxury so it’s important that it is protected during the cold winter months.
+Freezing conditions can leave your automatic door stuck and susceptible to a variety of common issues:

 The best way to troubleshoot common winter issues with your garage door is by lifting it manually.
 You can typically identify the problem depending on how your door lifts.
 If your door is heavy, you may need to replace your springs which also wear over time.
 If your door is sticking at certain spots, it’s likely that your door needs lubrication.

 It’s imperative that you do annual routine maintenance on your garage door to ensure that you keep your door operating smoothly year-round.
 Not only will this keep your door in like-new condition, but it also allows a garage door expert to identify issues that may develop.
 We offer an annual garage door tune-up where we will:

 - check the balance of your doors, opener limits, force, and gears